toracross/Unity3DGameServerTutorial/README.md

-# Unity3D Dedicated Server Tutorial - Server
+# Unity3D Networking Tutorial - Server

 This is the server portion of the Unity3D Dedicated Server Tutorial.

-This should be used in conjunction with the client. https://github.com/toracross/Unity3DGameClientTutorial
+This should be used in conjunction with the client.

+https://github.com/toracross/Unity3DGameClientTutorial